osas2211/polypen/README.md

   Multiple users can edit the same document; only the author can invite collaborators or delete the document.

 - **IPFS-backed Metadata**
-  We pin document metadata (title, excerpt, author, timestamp, tags) to IPFS via Pinata and reference it with an `ipfs://` URI.
+  I pin document metadata (title, excerpt, author, timestamp, tags) to IPFS via Pinata and reference it with an `ipfs://` URI.

 - **Zora Coin Minting**
   In-browser MetaMask integration deploys a bespoke ERC-20 token per document on Base Sepolia.
 The deployed `coinAddress` doubles as the document ID and its trading handle (`https://testnet.zora.co/coin/bsep:<coinAddress>`).